red-collar-official/flutter_kore/packages/umvvm/doc/navigation.md

 }
 ```

-If you do not specify <b>Link</b> annotation route wont respond to links.
+If you do not specify the `Link` annotation, the route won't respond to links.

-You can also execute link yourself with <b>openLink</b> method of <b>NavigationInteractor</b>.
+You can also execute the link yourself with the `openLink` method of `NavigationInteractor`.

-Parameters from link will be available in <b>pathParams</b> and <b>queryParams</b>.
-You need to specify them in function declaration.
+Parameters from the link will be available in `pathParams` and `queryParams`.
+You need to specify them in the function declaration.

-If you need to access url fragment add <b>String? state</b> to function declaration.
+If you need to access the URL fragment, add `String? state` to the function declaration.

-Construction of link is up to developer.
+Construction of the link is up to the developer.

-If you are using this navigation in Flutter Web you need to override <b>openLink</b> method to set url address.
-You also need to provide <b>routeBuilder</b> in  settings for navigation interactor.
+If you are using this navigation in Flutter Web, you need to override the `openLink` method to set the URL address.
+You also need to provide `routeBuilder` in the settings for the navigation interactor.

-### Calling routes
+### Calling Routes

-After you defined routes you can call <b>build_runner</b> to generate routes.
-Routes will be available with <b>app.navigation.routes</b>, <b>app.navigation.dialogs</b>(for dialogs) and <b>app.navigation.bottomSheets</b> for bottom sheets.
+After you define routes, you can call `build_runner` to generate routes.
+Routes will be available with `app.navigation.routes`, `app.navigation.dialogs` (for dialogs), and `app.navigation.bottomSheets` for bottom sheets.
 Here are examples:

 ```dart
 app.navigation.routeTo(